 The concept of women’s empowerment has often been viewed with suspicion as society still grapples with ingrained issues of patriarchy.
 In this context, leadership roles assumed by women are viewed critically.
 Women in rural India remain major contributors to primary healthcare especially in the area of health education.
 Assuming leadership roles in healthcare enhances their self-esteem and belonging and leads to improvements in women’s health and of their families.
 In rural areas, given the right training and impetus, village women have proven to have a beneficial role to play in the health and well-being of their community

-1) Women in labor and remuneration.
+- Women in labor and remuneration.
 Agriculture sector employs 80% of all economically active women in India; they comprise 33% of the agricultural labor force and 48% of the self-employed farmers.
 However, they are poorly paid, have little income security, no social protection, and minimal access to healthcare.
-In some areas young girls in significant numbers are also engaged in child labor.
+In some areas, young girls in significant numbers are engaged in child labor.

-3) Healthcare.
-Improper sanitation and water lead to rampant illness in rural areas and women bear the brunt.
+- Healthcare.
+Improper sanitation and water lead to rampant illness in rural areas, and women bear the brunt.
 Lack of access to healthcare further exposes them to illness.

-4) Inadequate nutrition.
+- Inadequate nutrition.
 Rural women have shown slow improvement in their nutritional status, leading to malnutrition and cases of girl child growth stunting.
-This neglect leads to onset of nutrition-related chronic diseases and makes them vulnerable to long-term genetic defects.
+This neglect leads to nutrition-related chronic diseases and makes them vulnerable to long-term genetic defects.

-The National Rural Livelihoods Mission has started to lead initiatives in educating the masses on the benefits of food, nutrition, and water, sanitation, and hygiene through volunteers and self-help groups.
+The National Rural Livelihoods Mission leads initiatives in educating the masses on the benefits of food, nutrition, and water, sanitation, and hygiene through volunteers and self-help groups.
 The progress has been steady and was able to cover over 50 million households by 2020.

 Women Volunteers, The Catalysts on the Ground